XeroAPI/Xero-CFML/README.md

 	"CallbackBaseUrl" : "http://localhost:8500",
 	"CallbackPath" : "/Xero-CFML-master/example/callback.cfm"

-#### Entrust SSL Certificate
-Xero will issue you SSL certificates for accessing the Partner API.
-Download and store the SSL certificate on your server and [follow the directions](https://developer.xero.com/documentation/getting-started/partner-applications/#title7) to get you .p12 file, then place it in the /resources/certs directory.

-	"EntrustCert" : "certs/xero-entrust-20170513.p12",
-	"EntrustCertPassword" : "123456"

 Point your browser to example/index.cfm and click "Connect to Xero" to begin the authentication flow.